ataipek35/DSA210-PROJECT/README.md

 ---

 ## Motivation
 Massively Multiplayer Online Role-Playing Games (MMORPGs) often involve long play sessions, social guild dynamics, and in-game economies that can encourage high time and financial investment.
-Some players while being in their 30s or older, continue to engage heavily in these games, sometimes spending thousands of turkish liras and hours on these games.
-This project aims to explore **addiction-risk indicators** rather than clinical addiction, focusing broadly on MMORPGs.
+Some people while being in their 30s or older, continue to engage heavily in these type of games.
+This project aims to explore why people spend thousands of hours and cash to MMORPG.

 ---